Arcus (2019) by Markus Matthias Krüger.

 • At The Daily Heller: Photographs of lost buildings and American ruins.

-• At Dennis Cooper’s: Bill Morrison Day.
+• At Dennis Cooper’s: The unknowable presents…Secretly encoded.